zxlml/zxlml.github.io/eng_page.md

 **International Conference on Computer and Communication Systems 2022 [C]**

-- In this paper, we provide a theoretical framework to analyze the robustness of classifier to AE under imbalanced dataset from the perspective of AUC (Area under the ROC curve), and derive an interpretable upper bound.
+- In this paper, we provide a theoretical framework to analyze the robustness of a classifier to AE under an imbalanced dataset from the perspective of AUC (Area under the ROC curve), and derive an interpretable upper bound.
 </div>
 </div>